Ameenafz248/expl-docs/docs/ywl.md

  ![](img/ywl40.png) ![](img/ywl41.png)

-PARSE STACK-BEFORE READ       ATTRIBUTE STACK-BEFORE READ
+PARSE STACK-BEFORE REDUCTION       ATTRIBUTE STACK-BEFORE REDUCTION

  ![](img/ywl42.png) ![](img/ywl43.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 19. Now we have expr\*expr on the top of the parser stack.
 Reduction by the rule expr: expr ‘\*’ expr occurs.
 The tokens ‘expr’, ‘\*’ and ‘expr’ are removed from the parse stack and a single ‘expr’ is pushed instead.
 The symbols ‘3’, ‘\*’ and ‘9’ are replaced by ‘27’ (that is, 3\*9) in the attribute stack.

  ![](img/ywl44.png) ![](img/ywl45.png)

-PARSE STACK-BEFORE READ       ATTRIBUTE STACK-BEFORE READ
+PARSE STACK-BEFORE REDUCTION       ATTRIBUTE STACK-BEFORE REDUCTION

  ![](img/ywl46.png) ![](img/ywl47.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 20. Reduction by the rule expr: expr ‘+’ expr takes place.
 Now we have a single ‘expr’ in the parser stack and ‘29’ in the attribute stack.

  ![](img/ywl48.png) ![](img/ywl49.png)

-PARSE STACK-BEFORE READ       ATTRIBUTE STACK-BEFORE READ
+PARSE STACK-BEFORE REDUCTION       ATTRIBUTE STACK-BEFORE REDUCTION

  ![](img/ywl50.png) ![](img/ywl51.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 21. Finally, lexer returns the ‘\\n’ character and the final reduction to ‘start’ occurs by the rule start: expr ‘\\n’.
 The semantic action prints ‘29’.